manjusa/sortArrays/README.md

 # sortArrays
-we will see how to sort single dimensional and 2 d array and also see jagged array and rectangular array sorting
+we will see how to sort single  dimensional string and int array. we will also see how to sort MultiDimensional Array